tada-team/tdproto-sphinx/docs/data_index.rst

   :field fire_at string: Activation time, iso
   :field comment string omitempty: Comment, if any

+.. tdproto:struct:: Resp

+  Server response

+  :field ok boolean: Request status
+  :field result any omitempty: Result only if ok is true)
+  :field error `tdproto-Err` omitempty: Error (only if ok is false)
+  :field details string omitempty: Error (only if ok is false and Error is 'InvalidData')
+  :field reason string omitempty: Reason (only if ok is false and Error is `AccessDenied`)
+  :field markup array[`tdproto-MarkupEntity`] omitempty: Reason markup (only if ok is false and Error is `AccessDenied`)
+  :field _time string omitempty: Server side work time

 .. tdproto:struct:: Section

   Task project or contact section